MattWong-ca/birddao-eth-dapp/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# BirdDAO - Using thirdweb and JavaScript

 ### **Welcome 👋**
 To get started with this project, clone this repo and follow these commands: